Skip to main content

 Work can be stressful enough without having to deal with a co-worker's outrageous behavior.
 Despite repeated requests for help, your manager is not taking your complaints seriously.
 Now you're having trouble sleeping, you feel anxious, and thoughts of going to work depress you.
 You start to wonder if you can sue your employer for emotional distress.

-If you're experiencing emotional distress due to the negligent or outrageous intentional acts of another person, you may be able to file a personal injury lawsuit to recover damages.
+Under the law, emotional distress or mental anguish is humiliation or fury that one experiences from another's conduct.
+If you're experiencing emotional distress due to another person's negligent or outrageous intentional acts, you may be able to file a personal injury lawsuit to recover damages.
 The law in this area is complicated.
 Before you file a lawsuit, it's important to understand the two forms of emotional distress recognized by the law.

 Proving an Emotional Distress Claim

-Emotional distress is either negligently or intentionally inflicted.
+There are two types of emotional distress claims.
+Emotional distress is inflicted negligently or intentionally.
 The difference is based on the state of mind of the company or person responsible for performing the harmful act.
-Each form of emotional distress requires proof that certain acts did or did not occur.
+Each form of emotional distress requires proof that specific actions did or did not occur.

 Here are the basics: